Writing to be Published:

 Psalms, Yawps, and Howls, and selah river.
 And a speculative novel, The Feeling of the Earth, one of alternate history and futuristic science fiction.

-Before that, Daniel hiked through the University of Nebraska, Long Beach State (Creative Writing), Montana, Pennsylvania, Europe, Palestine-Israel, Mexico, Canada, Arizona, and many other states.
+Before that, Daniel hiked through the University of Nebraska, Long Beach State (Creative Writing), Montana, Pennsylvania, Europe, Palestine-Israel, Mexico, Canada, Arizona, New Mexico, Texas, Oklahoma, Florida, Michigan, Wisconsin, Minnesota, and many other states.
 Now he resides with his quilting wife on the central coast of California.
-Life gets difficult in elder age.
+Life has become difficult for Dan after he got a stroke of bad luck in 2019.
 But as circumstances get tough--the answer is for all of us to get tougher:-).

 PREFACE and WRITING BACKGROUND from my 3 Poetry Collections of my Magazine Published Poems in the U.S., Canada, and overseas: